Assistant Professor of Linguistics

 2010.
 Peter Alrenga, Comparisons of similarity and difference.
 In Adjectives: Formal Analyses in Syntax and Semantics, P. Cabredo Hofherr and Ora Matusansky (eds), pp. 155-186.
 Amsterdam, John Benjamins.

-2005.
-A sentential subject asymmetry in English and its implications for complement selection.
-Syntax 8(3): 175-207.
-2004. (with Jennifer Arnold, Thomas Wasow, and Ash Asudeh) Avoiding attachment ambiguities: The role of constituent ordering.
+2004.
+Arnold, Jennifer, Thomas Wasow, Ash Asudeh, and Peter Alrenga, Avoiding attachment ambiguities: The role of constituent ordering.
 Journal of Memory and Language 51(1): 55-70.

 |Course number||Course title||Section||Instructor||Days||Time||Room|

-CAS LX 502
+CAS LX 331

-|Semantics is the study of linguistic meaning.
-In this course, we will examine meaning from a variety of perspectives, including: how it is encoded in words and sentences, how native speakers interpret language, and how truth and falsehood can emerge from the complexity of the grammar.
-We will also touch on various aspects of pragmatics—the function of meaning in a communicative setting.
+|Systematic examination of how meaning is encoded in words and sentences, and how it can emerge from the complexity of the grammar.
+This course also touches on various aspects of pragmatics—the study of how meaning is shaped by context.
 [Prereq: CAS LX 250 Introduction to Linguistics or consent of instructor.]|

-CAS LX 503
+CAS LX 364

 The Linguistics of Contemporary English